Brockport, New York: Sites of interest

-The Erie Canal runs through the village of Brockport, as well as several other area villages and towns.

-Main Street (Route 19) has many historical buildings, and is a tourist attraction.
+The Erie Canal runs through the village of Brockport, as well as several other villages and towns in the area.
+Main Street (Route 19) has many historical buildings and is a tourist attraction.
 The Erie Canal Boardwalk that runs from Main Street along the canal is a common spot for locals to enjoy a stroll.

 The Morgan-Manning House houses the Western Monroe Historical Society and was listed on the National Register of Historic Places in 1991.
-Brockport has the following places listed on the National Register of Historic Places: Brockport Central Rural High School (currently A.D.
-Oliver Middle School), First Baptist Church, First Presbyterian Church, Edward Harrison House, Lake View Cemetery, Main Street Historic District, Park Avenue and State Street Historic District, Soldiers' Memorial Tower, St. Luke's Episcopal Church, and Whiteside, Barnett and Co.
-Agricultural Works.
+Brockport has the following places listed on the National Register of Historic Places: Brockport Central Rural High School (now A.D.
+Oliver Middle School), First Baptist Church, First Presbyterian Church, Edward Harrison House, Lake View Cemetery, Main Street Historic District, Park Avenue and State Street Historic District, Soldiers' Memorial Tower, and St. Luke's Episcopal Church.